odemolliens/react-native-logging-tools/README.md

 ##### Errors

-You can call this function where do you want/need to send logs to each plugged libraries
+You can call this function where do you want/need to send logs to each plugged libraries to `errorReporters` during the initialization step

 ```javascript
 recordError('EVENT_NAME', { your_key: 'value' });